Areas of Research

 About the degree

-The Computer Engineering (CENG) degree is a synergy of resources from the School of Computing, Informatics, and Decision Systems Engineering (CIDSE) and the School of Electrical, Computer, and Energy Engineering (ECEE).
+The Computer Engineering (CENG) degree is a synergy of resources from the School of Computing and Augmented Intelligence (SCAI) and the School of Electrical, Computer, and Energy Engineering (ECEE).
 The design of this degree program will require students to determine the concentration area they are interested in pursuing at the time of application to the program.

 - Concentration in Electrical Engineering (ECEE)